Losing candidates through the hiring process? Here’s what to do

 Weereratne and Peters say there are five main reasons people may pull out of the process of competing for a role.

-2. The salary for other opportunities is more competitive With job ads up 25.6% in May 2022 compared to May 2021 and applications per job ad down 2.3% month-on-month, salary is an important factor in attracting and retaining talent.
+The salary for other opportunities is more competitive Salary is an important factor in attracting and retaining talent, with SEEK’s latest Laws of Attraction research finding that salary and compensation ranks as the second-highest driver attracting Australian workers to a new job opportunity.
 “Do research to ascertain if your role is being pitched at the right level in the current market,” Weereratne advises.
 “Be transparent with candidates about what the role is paying and have salary conversations up front.”
 But remember, money isn’t everything.
 Even if you don’t have much room to move on salary, you may be able to offer other attractive work perks or benefits.

-The current market means it’s more important than ever to know why candidates drop out of the recruitment process.
+Never underestimate how important it is to know why candidates drop out of the recruitment process.
 Understanding the importance of clear communication, efficient processes and competitive offerings means you can respond to this proactively and reduce the chances of it happening to your business.